syncfusion/essential-ui-kit-for-angular/README.md

 1. Tailwind (Light and Dark Modes)
 2. Bootstrap 5.3 (Light and Dark Modes)

+## Online Demo
+To view the designed blocks, please visit our online demo using the link [here](https://ej2.syncfusion.com/angular/essential-ui-kit/#/blocks).

 ## Requesting Blocks & Reporting Bugs
 If you'd like to request a new block or report a bug with existing blocks, please create a feature request or submit a bug through our [feedback portal](https://www.syncfusion.com/feedback/angular).

 ## License
 The blocks in the Angular application are built using HTML, CSS, TypeScript, and Syncfusion Angular Components.
-A license for Syncfusion Angular Components is required to ensure smooth browsing and usage of the blocks.
-For more details, please refer [here](https://ej2.syncfusion.com/angular/documentation/licensing/overview).
+The blocks code is free to use, but licensing for the Syncfusion Angular Components part is alone required to ensure smooth browsing and viewing of the blocks.
+For more details about Syncfusion Angular Components licensing, please refer [here](https://ej2.syncfusion.com/angular/documentation/licensing/overview).

 ## About Syncfusion
 Founded in 2001 and headquartered in Research Triangle Park, N.C., Syncfusion has more than 20,000 customers and more than 1 million users, including large financial institutions, Fortune 500 companies, and global IT consultancies.